-(a) Work/rest and length of assignment guidelines are in place to ensure the health and safety of employees.
+- (a) Work/rest and length of assignment guidelines are in place to ensure the health and safety of employees.
 Contractors shall ensure that their personnel adhere to the work/rest guidelines (minimum 2:1 work to rest ratio (for every 2 hours of work or travel, provide 1 hour of sleep and/or rest within a 24-hour period)).
 Hours worked that exceed 16 hours in a 24-hour period must be approved by the IC or Agency Administrator.
-Documentation shall include mitigation measures used to reduce fatigue.

-- (b) To mitigate exceeding length of assignment guidelines and manage the days of rest, the Government has the option to: - (1) Request the Contractor to provide replacement personnel.
-Replacement personnel are subject to the work/rest and length of assignment guidelines and must arrive at the incident fully rested.
-The Government will not pay transportation cost for replacement personnel. - (2) Release resources after a 14-day assignment or follow length of assignment extension guidelines as stated in Interagency Incident Business Management Handbook. - (3) With the Government's agreement, the contractor may choose to have their personnel remain at the incident base camp and not be placed on shift to allow proper rest.
+Documentation shall include mitigation measures used to reduce fatigue. - (b) To mitigate exceeding length of assignment guidelines and manage the days of rest, the Government has the option to: - (1) Release resources after a 14-day assignment or follow length of assignment extension guidelines as stated in Interagency Incident Business Management Handbook. - (2) With the Government's agreement, the contractor may choose to have their personnel remain at the incident base camp and not be placed on shift to allow proper rest.
 The time is not compensable when the Contractor is off shift in compliance with the length of assignment provisions.
 Refer to D.21.8.3(d).